A young couple smiling at each other with arms full of groceries and potted plants.

 Federal Tax Credit for Evs

-Federal EV rebates typically come in the form of a tax credit that’s available with the purchase of qualified Plug-In electric vehicles (PEVs).
+Federal EV rebates typically come in the form of a tax credit that’s available with the purchase of a qualified plug-in EV or fuel cell electric vehicle (FCV).
 The minimum credit amount is $2,500 and can go all the way up to $7,500 based on the car’s traction battery capacity and the gross weight rating.

 Specific requirements apply such as: